 An analysis by Buzzfeed found that the top 20 fake news stories about the 2016 U.S. presidential election received more engagement on Facebook than the top 20 news stories on the election from 19 major media outlets.
 Anonymously-hosted fake news websites lacking known publishers have also been credited because they make it difficult to prosecute sources of fake news for libel.

-Simultaneously, French President Emmanuel Macron is preparing to introduce a law against “fake news” during 2018.
+Simultaneously, French President Emmanuel Macron is preparing to introduce a law against “fake news” in 2018.
 To be expected, critics are voicing concerns over what they see as a potential infringement on their freedom of expression.
-Also Brazil's Superior Electoral Court (TSE) has expressed interest in engaging with tech giants Facebook, Google and Twitter in its efforts to reduce fake news during this year's presidential elections.
+Also, Brazil’s Superior Electoral Court (TSE) has expressed interest in engaging with tech giants Facebook, Google, and Twitter in its efforts to reduce fake news during this year’s presidential elections.
 With federal elections scheduled for late September in Germany, momentum is building behind using anti-botnet laws against automated social media accounts that distribute misinformation.

-It may be that a potential solution of the fake news problem could be through the use of technology.
-But IT companies are still in search of a solution using data analysis, artificial intelligence and machine learning.
+It may be that a potential solution to the fake news problem could be through the use of technology.
+But IT companies are still in search of a solution using data analysis, artificial intelligence, and machine learning.
 So far, not all of their attempts have been successful.